EncodeTalker2003/TensorRight/README.md

 ### Hardware Requirements

-To use this artifact, you will need a x86-64 machine capable of running Docker with at least 16GB of RAM.
+To use this artifact, you will need a x86-64 or a aarch64 machine capable of running Docker with at least 16GB of RAM.
 The docker image would be about 11GB in size.
-The artifact has not been tested on on ARM-based systems such as Apple M1 or legacy CPUs that do not support modern ISAs including AVX/AVX2.
+The artifact has not been tested on on legacy CPUs that do not support modern ISAs including AVX/AVX2.

-We have tested the docker image on a physical machine running Ubuntu 22.04 LTS with an Intel(R) Core(TM) i7-13700H processor and 32 GB of RAM.
+We have tested the docker image on a physical machine running Ubuntu 22.04 LTS with an Intel(R) Core(TM) i7-13700H processor and 32 GB of RAM and a MacBook Air with Apple M2 Chip and 16GB or RAM.
 The results you obtain may also vary from ours depending on your hardware and software configuration.

 ### Download and Installation